HangerThem/linkboard/README.md

 ## Contributing

 I welcome contributions from the community.
-If you'd like to contribute to this project, please follow my [Contribution Guidelines](CONTRIBUTING.md).
+If you'd like to contribute to this project, please follow my [Contribution Guidelines](CONTRIBUTING).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the AGPLv3 License.
+For more information, please refer to the [LICENSE](LICENSE) file.

 ## Contact